123wowow123/chronopin/README.md

 To quit the container without stopping or killing it, we can press the key combination `Ctrl+P Ctrl+Q`.
 This detaches us from the container while leaving it running in the background.
 On the other hand, if we want to detach and stop the container at the same time, we can just press `Ctrl+C`.

+Run `docker system df` to see docker disk space usage

+Run `docker image prune --force --all` to remove all images that are not currently in use on our system

 ## Kubernetes Utility Commands